 Remba Island, on Lake Victoria in Kenya, is home to 20,000 people whose mainstay is fishing.
-It is a cosmopolitan commercial place with a high transient population from all over Africa: Abasubas, Luos and Somalis of Kenya, and fishermen from Southern Sudan, DR Congo, Tanzania, Uganda.
-The fishing is a mix of business prosperity that generates over Ksh5m per day, and a streak of exploitation.
+It is a cosmopolitan commercial place with a high transient population from all over Africa.
+Fishing is a mix of business prosperity that generates over 5 KES per day, and a streak of exploitation.
 Most of the boats are owned by people who don’t live on the island but have agents to take care of their boat operations.
 The boat owners get 70- 80% of the profit made in a day’s fishing, and the rest is divided among the fishermen.

 Most of Remba’s fishermen are teenage boys who drop out of school to earn money.
 The agents hire and fire fishermen at will and there is no job security.
-With high unemployment and jobs paying little frustration manifests in crime, drugs and gender-based violence.
-Food security is also a big problem, particularly for female-headed households, and a lot of the children are malnourished.
-You can help them by supporting our project.
+With high unemployment and low-paying jobs, frustration manifests in crime, drugs, and gender-based violence.
+Women are forced to take low-paying jobs in order to provide for their families.
+Prostitution and sex-for fish is rife among the female population causing inevitable outbreaks of sexually transmitted diseases that sweep through the island’s population.
+Food security is also a big problem, particularly for female-headed households, where mothers must decide between paying for their children’s education or making sure they have enough to eat.